pushpabrol/Guardian-SwiftUI-Sample/README.md

 ## Usage

-1. Launch the app on your device or simulator.
+1. Launch the app on your device.
+This will not work on the simulator as it requires notifications!

 2. Allow the app to send notifications when prompted.